Byadiso/ryaneza/README.md

 -   user can view specific property
 -   user can view user property
 -   user can delete his property
--   user can mdoifying his own property
+-   user can add property to the cart
+-   user can do simple payment
--   user can mark his proeprty as booked
+-   user can modify or mark his property as booked
 -   user can book and pay his apartment

 # DEMO